dwivediaditi3020-afk/ai-car-mechanic/README.md

-🚗 AI Car Mechanic
+# 🚗 AI Car Mechanic

 An AI-powered car troubleshooting and mechanic-booking web application that helps users describe vehicle problems, upload supporting media, receive an AI-assisted diagnosis, and book a mechanic service.

-The project is built as a full-stack application using Next.js for the frontend and Django REST Framework for the backend, with SQLite for data persistence.
+The project is built as a full-stack application using **Next.js** for the frontend and **Django REST Framework** for the backend, with **SQLite** for data persistence.

+---

-📌 Project Overview
+## 📌 Project Overview

-AI Car Mechanic is designed to provide a simple digital interface for users experiencing car-related problems.
+**AI Car Mechanic** is designed to provide a simple digital interface for users experiencing car-related problems.

 A user can:

-Describe a car problem through text
+* Describe a car problem through text
-Upload an image, audio recording, or video related to the problem Interact with the mechanic chatbot
+* Upload an image, audio recording, or video related to the problem
+* Interact with the mechanic chatbot
-Generate a vehicle diagnosis
+* Generate a vehicle diagnosis
-View the diagnosed problem
+* View the diagnosed problem
-See the confidence level of the diagnosis
+* See the confidence level of the diagnosis
-Receive a recommended repair/service
+* Receive a recommended repair/service
-Book a mechanic
+* Book a mechanic
-View booking confirmation and booking details
+* View booking confirmation and booking details

 The application combines conversational interaction, media uploads, AI-assisted diagnosis, and service booking into a single workflow.

+---

-✨ Key Features
+## ✨ Key Features

-💬 AI Car Mechanic Chat
+### 💬 AI Car Mechanic Chat

 Users can describe their vehicle problem using natural language.

 Example:

-"My car makes a rattling noise when I accelerate."
+> "My car makes a rattling noise when I accelerate."

 The chatbot processes the user's message and provides a relevant response.

+---

-📷 Image Upload
+### 📷 Image Upload

 Users can upload images related to their car problem.